JSTOR-Labs/plant-humanities/docs/cinnamon/README.md

 	title="bla bla bla"
 	manifest="https://jcb.lunaimaging.com/luna/servlet/iiif/m/JCBMAPS~1~1~1314~115900932/manifest">

 And Spain really needed cinnamon.
 One eighteenth-century report estimated that two-thirds of the Dutch cinnamon exports from Sri Lanka to Europe was consumed by Spain and its colonies.[^ref22] It still wasn't enough.
 To supplement the supply of cinnamon, Spain embarked on a second strategy of producing cinnamon itself, from other _Cinnamomum_ species in the East Indies.
-Thus, plantations were created in the Philippines, planted with local species like _Cinnamomum burmanni_ (Nees & T.Nees) Blume and _Cinnamomum cebuense_ Kosterm.
-The Spanish pharmacist and botanist Juan de Cuéllar went at lengths to convince his superiors in Madrid that cinnamon from the Philippines was identical to the one from Sri Lanka.
-All this cinnamon was used, for instance, as a flavoring ingredient in chocolate drinks, which were very popular in the Spanish Atlantic world.[^ref23]
+Thus, plantations were created in the Philippines, planted with local species like _Cinnamomum burmanni_ (Nees & T.Nees) Blume and _Cinnamomum cebuense_ Kosterm.[^ref23] The Spanish pharmacist and botanist Juan de Cuéllar went at lengths to convince his superiors in Madrid that cinnamon from the Philippines was identical to the one from Sri Lanka.
+This was not only a scholarly motivated exercise, but an important [^ref23]All this cinnamon was used, for instance, as a flavoring ingredient in chocolate drinks, which were very popular in the Spanish Atlantic world.
 <param ve-image
 	title="[No visualization here yet.]"
 	url="https://upload.wikimedia.org/wikipedia/commons/thumb/a/ac/No_image_available.svg/480px-No_image_available.svg.png">